muratk5n/thirdwave/en/README.md

 ---

 TBH Ukraine had ownership of some prime land that was beyond its capacity to hold onto.
-They needed massive deterrence to keep all that, or major forsight on diplomacy to make self less threathening to others (RU).
+They needed massive deterrence, or major forsight on diplomacy to make self less threathening to others (RU).
 Ukraine had neither.

 ---